 Judith's work is held in private, public and corporate collections: some of which include Hammond Museum, North Salem, NY, Mattatuck Museum, Waterbury, CT, Jefferson Hospital, Philadelphia, PA, Savannah College of Art and Design, GA and Phipps Conservatory’s Center for Sustainable Landscapes, Pittsburgh, PA.
 She was commissioned to create an outdoor-site specific, sculptural work in honor of Earth Day (2023) for University of St Joseph, West Hartford, CT.

-Additionally, between 1977 and 2007, Judith collaborated with artisans in over a dozen countries on applied art and design manufacturing projects.
-During this time, she travelled extensively throughout Japan, India and Thailand researching the historic, scientific and artistic applications of inorganic and organic pigments.
-She has served as a member of the Dean’s Advisory Board of Syracuse University’s College of Visual and Performing Arts, the Syracuse University Chicago Arts Council Board and Chicago’s Ravenswood ArtWalk Board.
+She has served as a member of the Inaugural Dean’s Advisory Board of Syracuse University’s College of Visual and Performing Arts, the Syracuse University Chicago Arts Council Board, and Chicago’s Ravenswood ArtWalk Board.
 Her fundraising efforts, which mobilized the creativity of hundreds of artists and designers in the Chicago area, resulted in the donation of significant funds to UCLA AIDS Institute to further AIDs research.

+She received her BFA in illustration from Syracuse University and her MFA in painting from Savannah College of Art and Design.
 Judith Kruger Studio is located in the former Erector toy factory in New Haven, CT, 75 miles Northeast of midtown Manhattan.